davmac314/dasynq/doc/USAGE.md

 ## 3. Polling the event loop

-To check for events and run watcher callbacks, call the `run` function of the event loop:
+To wait for events and run watcher callbacks, call the `run` function of the event loop:

     my_loop.run();

-The run function waits for one or more events, and then notifies the watchers for those events before returning.
+The run function waits for one or more events, puts the events in an internal queue,  and then notifies the watchers for those events (i.e. processes the queue) before returning.
 You would generally call it in a loop:

 	bool do_exit = false;
     // do_exit could be set from a callback to cause the loop to terminate